 Connect to Work – East Sussex

-Connect to Work is a key plank of the Government’s ‘Get Britain Working’ plan which aims to take a place-led approach to supporting people back to work.
+Connect to Work is a key part of the Government’s ‘Get Britain Working’ plan which aims to take a place-led approach to supporting people back to work.
 The Government has set a target of 80% of people to be in work by 2050.

 What is Connect to Work?